OnStepNinja/OnStepNinja/README.md

 ## Usage and License Summary

+This repository uses a custom license.
+See LICENSE.md for full terms.

 This project provides an open hardware reference design for a hybrid telescope mount controller compatible with OnStep and NS-5000.

 ### What you CAN do